KIT has been system accredited since 2014

 Program accreditation and system accreditation differ in their basic approach.
 In a program accreditation, each study program is reviewed by an external accreditation agency.
 In a system accreditation, the internal quality management system for studies and teaching of a university is reviewed by an external accreditation agency.
 The individual study programs are then assessed by the quality management system.

-The aim of both procedures is to ensure the high quality of the subject matter and content of studies as well as the formal correctness of the study programs in accordance with national and European regulations.
+Both procedures aim to ensure the high technical and content-related quality as well as formal correctness of the degree programs in accordance with national and European regulations.

-KIT has opted for system accreditation: The initial accreditation was carried out for the period from 14.05.2014 to 30.09.2020, accompanied by the Swiss agency AAQ.
-The following documents are available (can only be accessed internally in German):
+KIT has opted for system accreditation: Initial accreditation was granted for the period from May 14, 2014, to September 30, 2020, accompanied by the Swiss agency AAQ.
+The following documents are available (only accessible internally in German language):

-The reaccreditation was pronounced by the Foundation Accreditation Council for the period from 01.10.2020 to 30 September 2028.
-The procedure was accompanied by the German agency evalag.
-The following documents on the procedure are available (can only be accessed internally in German):
+Reaccreditation was granted by the German Accreditation Council for the period from October 1, 2020, to September 30, 2028.
+The procedure was supervised by the German agency evalag. he following documents relating to the procedure are available (only accessible internally in German):

-Further information on the system accreditation of KIT can be found in the database of the Accreditation Council Foundation.
+Further information on KIT's system accreditation can be found in the database of the German Accreditation Council.